mcculloughshelby/fandom-marketplace-2/README.md

 -----
 Credits

-Coded by Shelby Marie McCullough
+ - Coded by Shelby Marie McCullough
-For CIS 498 - Dr. Farha Ali
+- For CIS 498 - Dr. Farha Ali
-Special thanks to the shows that i watched while coding this project.
+- Special thanks to the shows that i watched while coding this project.
+I probably got through so many epiodes doing this